How did procurement transform in 2025?

 Automatic alerts linked to those data points help ensure that human teams always know where their attention and intervention is needed most.
 So, not only is automation now giving humans more time to focus on strategic, value-adding tasks, it’s helping them keep a continuous eye on what those tasks should be.

-#3) Procurement leaders refocussed on risk and resilience
+#3) Procurement leaders refocused on risk and resilience

 Procurement’s evolution from a reactive cost-saving function into a proactive value creator took some big leaps forward in 2025.
 Equipped with the kind of proactive insight mentioned above, leaders have shifted their focus toward mitigating risk and building more resilient supplier strategies.